 The fair values of quoted investments are based on the last traded prices.
 If the market for a financial asset is not active, the Group establishes fair value by using valuation techniques.
-These include the use of recent arm's length transactions, reference to other instruments that are substantially the same and discounted cash flow analysis b) Loans and Receivables c) Reinsurance Assets d) Other Financial Assets and Liabilities
+These include the use of recent arm's length transactions, reference to other instruments that are substantially the same and discounted cash flow analysis.

+Loans and receivables